vieruuuu/website/README.md

 # Vieru Andrei (website)

-Here is the source code for my portfolio website.
+This the source code for my portfolio website.

 ## Install the dependencies